 IceCube Collaboration meetings include professional development opportunities to improve skills and help create a more inclusive environment.
 Science journalist Angela Posada-Swafford presented a communication workshop and participated in the evening women's networking event at the Madison IceCube Collaboration meeting in May, which also included an interactive workshop on interviewing tips.
-At the Chiba IceCube Collaboration meeting, there was an evening gathering for LGBTQ+ and allies, a women and allies networking event, and a communication workshop that included presentations by IceCube collaborator Lu Lu on her augmented reality project to display IceCube events and by anime artist Dr. Yuki Akimoto who also attended the women and allies event.
+At the Chiba IceCube Collaboration meeting, there was an evening gathering for LGBTQ+ and allies, a women and allies networking event, and a communication workshop that included presentations by IceCube collaborator Lu Lu on her augmented reality project to display IceCube events and by manga artist Dr. Yuki Akimoto who also attended the women and allies event.
+These events were supported by an M&O supplemental award to further develop talent for STEM research, increase diversity and inclusion in science and related fields, and connect research-based skills and technology to societal challenges (INCLUDES).
+IceCube participated in social media campaigns supporting Pride month and LGBTSTEM Day on July 5, 2019, and the International Day of Women and Girls in Science in 2019 and 2020.

-The Multimessenger Diversity Network funded by an M&O supplemental award to further develop talent for STEM research, increase diversity and inclusion in science and related fields, and connect research-based skills and technology to societal challenges has been active.
-Representatives from the initial four collaborations met for training in Madison on March 9 and 10, 2019.
-An Astro2020 APC White Paper: "Pursuing diversity, equity, and inclusion in multimessenger astronomy collaborations over the coming decade" was produced.
-The number of participating collaborations grew by three to seven total.
-IceCube participated in social media campaigns supporting Pride month and LGBTSTEM Day on July 5, 2019.
+The Multimessenger Diversity Network, also funded by the M&O INCLUDES supplemental award, has been active.
+Representatives from the initial four collaborations met for training in Madison on March 9-10, 2019 and again on July 22-24, 2019.
+An Astro2020 APC White Paper, "Pursuing diversity, equity, and inclusion in multimessenger astronomy collaborations over the coming decade," was produced.
+The number of participating collaborations grew by three, reaching a total of seven.
+Ellen Bechtol gave a presentation on the MDN at the Inclusive Astronomy 2 Conference held at the Space Telescope Science Institute in Baltimore, MD, on October 14-15, 2019.
+Jim Madsen presented at the International Astronomical Union Symposium for Equity, Diversity and Inclusion in Tokyo, Japan, in November 2019 and prepared a paper of the presentation for the conference proceedings.